Mass Modeling and Kinematics of Galaxy Clusters in Modified Gravity: Comparison with numerical solutions

 \section{Comparison with numerical solutions}

 In order to validate the approach described in \cref{sec:solutions}, let us compare the obtained semi-analytical solutions with the numerical solution of Eq.~\ref{eq:eq_of_motion_s}.

-The set of numerical solutions of Eq.~\ref{eq:eq_of_motion_s} were obtained through a $6^{th}$-order explicit Runge-Kutta integrator while the appropriate boundary conditions -- $\nabla ^2 \phi \approx 0 $ at the centre of the mass distribution, and $d\phi /dr =0$ at infinity -- were imposed through a Newton-Rapshon shooting method.
+The set of numerical solutions of Eq.~\ref{eq:eq_of_motion_s} were obtained through a $6^{th}$-order explicit Runge-Kutta integrator while the appropriate boundary conditions -- $\nabla ^2 \phi \approx 0 $ at the centre of the mass distribution, and $\text{d}\phi /\text{d}r =0$ at infinity -- were imposed through a Newton-Rapshon shooting method.
 In order to avoid the divergence at the centre of the mass density distribution associated with some of the models, an inner cutoff radius was imposed.
 The value of the latter ranged between $5-10\%$ of the screening radius in order to get the best fit for the semi-analytic approach.
+The appropriate boundary condition at infinity was imposed by considering a numerically small value of the scalar field derivative, $\sim 10^{-8}$, at a scaled radius $x$ several times larger than the main mass distribution, $x_{max}\approx 10^3$.